NTR: Kathanayakudu: Plot

-In 1984, Nandamuri Basava Ramatarakam asks Nandamuri Harikrishna for a photo album of her husband, N. T. Rama Rao, while he was younger.
-In 1947, Rama Rao works as a sub-registrar at Guntur sub-courts.
+In 1984, Nandamuri Basava Ramatarakam asked Nandamuri Harikrishna for a photo album of her husband, N. T. Rama Rao, while he was younger.
+In 1947, Rama Rao worked as a sub-registrar at Guntur sub-courts.
 He quits and decides to turn into a film star.
-For which his ideal companion, Basavaramatarakam and his loyal, affectionate brother Nandamuri Trivikrama Rao gives full-fledged support.
-Now Rama Rao reaches Madras, to meet the director L. V. Prasad who introduces him to the director B. A. Subba Rao and he is selected without an audition for the film Palletoori Pilla.
+For which his ideal companion, Basavaramatarakam, and his loyal, affectionate brother Nandamuri Trivikrama Rao give full-fledged support.
+Now Rama Rao reaches Madras to meet the director L. V. Prasad who introduces him to the director B. A. Subba Rao, and selects without an audition for the film Palletoori Pilla.
 On the set, he gets acquainted with star hero Akkineni Nageswara Rao, and both become good friends.
-Unfortunately, the movie gets delayed due to financial problems.
-Meanwhile, he is introduced in the movie Mana Desam as a cameo and also gets an opportunity in the Vijaya Productions banner on monthly wages who produce his first film Shavukaru which becomes a disaster.
-After that, Nagireddy & Alur Chakrapani plan another project Pathala Bhairavi when everybody suggests the name of Akkineni Nageswara Rao but director K. V. Reddy insists on Rama Rao as Thota Ramudu which becomes a blockbuster and establishes Rama Rao as the first Super Star on the Indian screen.
+Unfortunately, due to financial problems, it bars.
+Meanwhile, LV Prasad introduces him in the movie Mana Desam as a cameo and gets an opportunity in the Vijaya Productions banner on monthly wages who produce his first film Shavukaru which becomes a disaster.
+After that, Nagireddy & Alur Chakrapani plan another project Pathala Bhairavi when everybody suggests the name of Akkineni Nageswara Rao but director K. V. Reddy insists on Rama Rao as Thota Ramudu, which becomes a blockbuster and establishes Rama Rao as the first Super Star on the Indian screen.
 Soon, he shifts his family to Madras.

-During that time, a severe drought affected the Rayalaseema region when Rama Rao unites several industry stalwarts and collects donations from the public because of which clashes arrive between Nagireddy & Rama Rao.
-Angered, Rama Rao leaves their production and starts his banner National Art Theatres introducing Trivikrama Rao as a producer associating with his brother-in-law Rukmanandha Rao.
+During that time, a severe drought affected the Rayalaseema region when Rama Rao united several industry stalwarts and collected donations from the public.
+Clashes arrived between Nagireddy & Rama Rao.
+Angered, Rama Rao leaves their production and starts his banner, National Art Theatres, introducing Trivikrama Rao as a producer and associating with his brother-in-law Rukmanandha Rao.
 He also allows his friends T. Prakash Rao, D. Yoganand, and T. V. Raju.
-Afterward, Nagireddy & Chakrapani again approach Rama Rao and request him to come back and he agrees.
-While filming Mayabazar, everyone objects him to playing Lord Krishna's role, but he enthralls everyone with his divine attire.
-Later on, P. Pullaiah makes a devotional movie Sri Venkateswara Mahatyam there onwards, people adore him as a deity, and devotees who visit Tirupathi complete their journey only after seeing Rama Rao.
+Afterward, Nagireddy & Chakrapani again approach Rama Rao and request that he return, and he agrees.
+While filming Mayabazar, everyone objects to him playing Lord Krishna's role, but he enthralls everyone with his divine attire.
+Later, P. Pullaiah makes a devotional movie Sri Venkateswara Mahatyam there onwards, people adore him as a deity, and devotees who visit Tirupathi complete their journey only after seeing Rama Rao.